-In this brief article we can only introduce you to the wealth of material proving the Bible was transmitted accurately down through the years.
+In this brief article, we can only introduce you to the wealth of material proving the Bible was transmitted accurately down through the years.
 No other ancient document comes close to having such proof.
-God has insured that we know beyond the shadow of a doubt that we have his complete word with nothing being lost.
+God has ensured that we know beyond the shadow of a doubt that we have his complete word with nothing being lost.

 Before their discovery, the earliest manuscripts of the Hebrew Old Testament we had were from around 900 AD.
 What was so startling is that when these manuscripts were compared with the Dead Sea Scrolls which were a thousand years older, there were only minor variations!
 That is how carefully and painstakingly the Jewish scribes copied them.

 Since the Dead Sea Scrolls date from before Jesus, we now have accurate copies of the very Scriptures Jesus refers to in the New Testament.
-And Jesus never hinted that there were parts missing or some scriptures lost.
+And Jesus never hinted that parts were missing or some scriptures were lost.

 What about the New Testament?

-The proof for the accuracy of the New Testament is different but just as impressive.
-In the case of every other ancient document we only have a handful of ancient copies.
-Not so with the New Testament.
-We have over 5,000 ancient copies, in whole or in part, of the Greek New Testament!
+The proof of the accuracy of the New Testament is different but just as impressive.
+In the case of every other ancient document, we only have a handful of ancient copies, not so with the New Testament.
+We have over 5,000 ancient copies, in whole or part, of the Greek New Testament!

 There are the rare few which do change a meaning of a passage.
-Even then, however, none of the possible readings ever change the Bible’s doctrine!
+However, none of the possible readings ever change the Bible’s doctrine!

-God has insured that both the Old and New Testaments are incredibly accurate.
+God has ensured that both the Old and New Testaments are incredibly accurate.
 He has done so because they are incredibly important.
 They are the words of life.